If you make Ketubot, why is your name, “This Is Not A Ketubah?”

 Our Ketubot combine modern style, with a fun humor, and our obsession with creating museum-quality personalized Ketubot for each one of our clients based on their tastes and passions — while still keeping the Jewish traditions alive.

 Excellent question–and one of the most common questions in the Ketubah Industry Jargon–yes, it can be confusing!–it means the following.
 The Ketubah is a just a contract.
 When we send it to a couple, the contract itself includes blank spaces, for information like, your names, the date, the location, and so forth.
-“On the date __________, the Bride ___________ and groom ____________” etc (sample text that’s not the real wording) — so, at the wedding, the Rabbi fills it all of the information by hand himself.
+“On the date __________, the Bride ___________ and groom ____________” etc (sample text that’s not the real wording) — so, at the wedding, the Rabbi fills in all of the information by hand himself.
 However, most (about 80%) of all couples ask us to fill that information in beforehand — because, we can do it in the same font and calligraphy as the rest of the text, so it is seamlessly integrated into the design, so the only thing hand-written are the signatures.
 That is what they call “Text Personalization” in the Ketubah Industry!

 Yes!
 (Unless it is Rush shipping or international.)
 We hate hidden charges, and there are no other hidden fees.

 We work with many types of materials — if you want it, we can probably do it, you should just ask us!

-We have recently begun offering glicée, canvas prints and wood prints which look just magnificent; Some of our different canvas options, rolled canvas; and wrapped canvas on a frame.
+We have recently begun offering glicée, canvas prints wood prints, metal prints and papercut print which look just magnificent; Some of our different canvas options, are rolled canvas; and wrapped canvas.
 You can read more about them and see pictures here!

-We offer four sizes: 10×15 inches, 13×19.5 inches, the recommended 16×24 inches or the impressive 20×30 inches for those looking for a bolder modern look.
+We offer four sizes: 10×15 inches, 13×19.5 inches, the standard 16×24 inches or the impressive 20×30 inches for those looking for a bolder modern look.
 If you want another size, let us know–we’re flexible!
-You can read more about each size and a fun comparison here.
-Note that for two languages, we recommend at least the 16×24 inch size… Or you might not be able to read it!
+You can read more about each size and see a fun comparison here.
+Note that for more than 3 languages, we only print on 20×30 or larger… Or you might not be able to read it!